 Name at birth: Muzyad YakhoobDanny Thomas starred in Make Room For Daddy, one of most popular TV family comedies of the 1950s.
-(The show ran from 1953-64, but changed networks in 1957 and was titled The Danny Thomas Show for the rest of its run.)
-Thomas was born on a horse farm in Michigan to a family of Lebanese immigrants, and sang on the radio as a young man before graduating to work as a nightclub emcee and comedian.
-After World War II he worked his way into the movies and became a host of NBC's All Star Revue in the early days of television.
-He flopped and left television briefly, only to return with Make Room For Daddy.
+The show ran from 1953-64, but changed networks in 1957 and was titled The Danny Thomas Show for the rest of its run.
+Danny Thomas was born on a horse farm in Michigan to a family of Lebanese immigrants.
+He sang on local radio as a young man before graduating to work as a nightclub emcee and comedian.
+After entertaining the troops during World War II, he was given his own radio show by CBS, "The Danny Thomas Show," which lasted from 1944 to 1949.
+He also worked his way into the movies and became a host of NBC's All Star Revue in the early days of television.
+That show flopped and he left television briefly, only to return with Make Room For Daddy.
 Thomas's production company was also responsible for the hit TV programs The Dick Van Dyke Show and The Andy Griffith Show, among others.
-Thomas founded the St. Jude's Research Hospital, which is dedicated to finding cures for catastrophic children's diseases.
+Danny Thomas founded the St. Jude's Research Hospital, which is dedicated to finding cures for catastrophic children's diseases.
 The hospital opened in 1962 in Memphis, Tennessee.
-He published an autobiography, Make Room for Danny, in 1990, the year before his death.
+Danny Thomas published an autobiography, Make Room for Danny, in 1990, the year before his death.

 Copyright 1998-2017 by Who2?, LLC.
 All rights reserved.